rloutlaw/JavaSDKDocs/outlawSDKDocs/concepts.md

 ## Just in time resource creation

-One challenge when creating or updating an Azure resource is that those resources require other resources to exist before they can be created or updated.
+A challenge when creating Azure resources is when a new resources depends on another resource that doesn't yet exist.
 An example is reserving a public IP address and setting up a disk when creating a new virtual machine.
 You don't want to verify the reservation of the address or the creation of the disk-you just want to the virtual machine to have those resources.

 Use `Creatable` objects to define Azure resources for use in your code but only create them when needed in Azure.
 Code written with `Creatable` objects offloads resource creation in the Azure environment to the management API, boosting performance.